eonu/sequentia/CONTRIBUTING.md

 - **Meaningful commit messages**: Make sure each individual commit in your pull request has a meaningful message.

 - **De-clutter commit history**: If you had to make multiple intermediate commits while developing, please squash them before making your pull request.
+  Or add a note on the PR specifying to squash and merge your changes when ready to be merged.

+### Making pull requests

+Please make new branches based on the current `dev` branch, and merge your PR back into `dev` (making sure you have fetched the latest changes).

 ### Installing dependencies